aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

 ## Advanced

+### Configure streaming threshold

+By default, the SDK is configured to have a threshold of 100 subsegments per segment.
+This is because the UDP packet maximum size is ~65 kb, and larger segments might trigger the 'Segment too large to send' error.

+To remedy this, the SDK automatically sends the completed subsegments to the daemon when the threshold is breached.
+Additionally, subsegments that complete when over the threshold automatically send themselves.
+If a subsegment is sent out of band, it is pruned from the segment object.
+The full segment is reconstructed on the service side.
+You can change the threshold as needed.

+`tracer.setStreamingThreshold(10)`

+Subsegments can be marked as in_progress when sent to the daemon.
+The SDK is telling the service to anticipate the asynchronous subsegment to be received out of band when it has completed.
+When received, the in_progress subsegment is discarded in favor of the completed subsegment.

 ### Disabling response auto-capture

 Use **`POWERTOOLS_TRACER_CAPTURE_RESPONSE=false`** environment variable to instruct Tracer **not** to serialize function responses as metadata.